cpp-toolbox/.github/profile/README.md

 * [mwe networking](https://github.com/opengl-toolbox/mwe_networking) - basic network setup with enet
 * [mwe networked physics world with character](https://github.com/opengl-toolbox/mwe_networked_physics_world_with_character)- demonstrates a multi-threaded client-server network model using enet, supports connections and renders other players on the map

+# sbpt

+When subprojects use other subprojects you usually have to hard-code includes to those locations which differ based on file structure, therefore [`sbpt`](https://github.com/cpp-toolbox/sbpt) was created to fix this issue.

 # Creating New Subprojects
 Use this as a `readme.md` template to let people know what external libraries the subproject depends as a bullet list of links to conan packages which can be found at the [conan center](https://conan.io/center/recipes)